-The manufacturing and competitiveness team helps small businesses develop ideas into successful technologies that benefit the solar industry.
-Other projects help to build a strong clean energy manufacturing sector and supply chain that produce cost-competitive clean energy products and can keep pace with the rising domestic and global demand for affordable solar energy.
-Additionally, hardware products like advanced inverters and utility-scale tracking systems allow solar energy to be produced as cost-effectively as possible.
-Cost analysis is a critical component that ties all of this work together to measure the current state of the solar industry.
-Projects across these areas aim to benefit the solar market and help the industry evolve and thrive.
-View a complete list of manufacturing and competitiveness funding programs.
+Research and development in solar manufacturing and competitiveness helps to build a strong clean energy manufacturing sector and supply chain that produce cost-competitive clean energy products and keep pace with the rising domestic and global demand for affordable solar energy.
+Additionally, this research area helps small businesses develop ideas into successful technologies that benefit the solar industry.
+Cost analysis is also a critical component that ties all of SETO’s work together to measure the current state of the solar industry.
+All of this work will help SETO reach its goal of making solar energy more affordable and equitable.

 In September 2021, DOE released the Solar Futures Study, a report that explores the role of solar energy in achieving these goals as part of a decarbonized U.S. electric grid.
 Learn more about SETO’s goals.

 Within SETO’s manufacturing and competitiveness research area, efforts are focused on several topics.
 Learn more about them below.

 SETO funding for manufacturing and competitiveness research projects covers a wide variety of technologies including photovoltaics, concentrating solar power, and power electronics, as well as non-hardware costs such as customer acquisition, permitting, financing, interconnection, inspection, and workforce development.
 Generally, projects target funding gaps that occur in the initial proof of concept, pre-commercial, and pilot operation stages.
 These projects are managed by the manufacturing and competitiveness team.
 Reports resulting from research projects can be found on the Office of Science and Technical Information (OSTI) website.